 - Support we offer regarding children's health and well-being

-We promote PSED by having reward systems in place, emotions puppets and books.
 All staff have safeguarding training, and the Manager and Deputy have Level 3.
-In our setting we have a conservatory which a variety of activities take place, but its also a place were children can go to rest and do quite activities.
-We do 2 yr checks and this information is shared with parents and we encourage sharing with health visitors.
+In our setting we have areas inside and out and areas which children can take time out of the group and self regulate.
+We promote oral hygiene through books and activities.
+We offer a balanced snack in the morning and afternoon and encourage social mealtimes.
 Each staff member has key children and keeps up to date records for them, these are shared with parents on a regular basis.
+We spend time outside every day, wherever possible the children can choose to play in or out.

 - Ways we inform parents about how their child is being supported

-Through termly parent meetings, tapestry, annual reports, two year reviews, contact books and talking daily at the end of sessions.
+Through termly parent meetings, tapestry, annual reports, two year reviews and talking daily at beginning and the end of sessions.

 - Our complaints policy

-Complaints procedure in policy, parents are informed on this when their child starts the pre-school and know where they are and how to access them.
+Complaints procedure in policy folder, parents are informed on this when their child starts the pre-school and know where the policies are and how to access them.

 - Alterations we have made to make our building accessible